register_block_type()WP 5.0.0

 No Hooks.

 WP_Block_Type|false.
-The registered block type on success, or false on failure.
+The registered block object on success or false on error.

 Usage